-Pannel: Adam Gostling, hgh Consulting (Chair); Patrick James, the Landscape Agency; Madeleine Beresford, DEFRA; Nick White, Natural England
+Pannel: Adam Gostling, hgh Consulting (Chair); Patrick James, the Landscape Agency; Laura Grant, DEFRA; Nick White, Natural England

 Following the introduction into law of the Environment Act 2021 at the end of last year, it is expected that by the winter of 2023 all major planning applications will be required to secure 10% biodiversity net gain (BNG) – either through onsite mitigation, offsite provision or through the purchase of biodiversity credits.

 This naturally raises issues of compliance for planners and developers, who will need to adjust their practice to the new regime – ensuring that planning applications conform with the new legislation.

 It will also shape decisions around site selection and the design of new schemes, as the cost of meeting the new BNG requirements feeds into the overall viability and profitability of development.